alibstill/housing/infrastructure/notes/00_essential_manual_setup.md

 # Google Cloud Platform Initial setup

-Before deploying any infrastructure with terraform you will need to setup your google account with billing, download terraform and `gcloud` (Google Cloud's CLI) and create a service account for terraform
+Before deploying any infrastructure with terraform you will need to setup your google account with billing, download terraform and `gcloud` (Google Cloud's CLI) and create a service account for terraform.

 ## Create a project on the console